vorticalbox/Pymark/README.md

 # Pymark

 Pymark is a simple benchmark that uses pools and Pythagoras Theorem to give an idea of CPU speed.
-It returns a time in seconds for each thread count used.
+It returns a time in seconds for single then max threads.

 You can use this as an example of how to use pools.